-The winery is now run in the fifth generation of William "Bill" Hardy (born 1950), the great-great-grandson of the founder.
+The winery is now run in its fifth generation by William "Bill" Hardy (* 1950), the great-great-grandson of the founder.
 The vineyards cover 320 hectares of vineyards, with the red wines Cabernet Sauvignon, Shiraz ( Syrah ) Pinot Noir, Grenache Noir ( Garnacha Tinta ) and Merlot, as well as with the white wine varieties Chardonnay.
 Riesling.
 Sauvignon Blanc.
 Sémillon.
-Pinot Gris and Gewurztraminer are planted.
+Pinot gris and Gewurztraminer are planted.
 The product range includes 14 brands / lines, many are named after members of the Hardy family.
-The line "Thomas Hardy" is a tribute to the legendary company founder with a single-variety Cabernet Sauvignon.
-The line "Eileen Hardy" is dedicated to the wife of Tom Hardy Mayfield (3rd generation), who was killed in a plane crash in 1938 and who had run the company for a long time.
+The line "Thomas Hardy" is a tribute to the legendary company founder with a varietal Cabernet Sauvignon.
+The line "Eileen Hardy" is dedicated to the wife of Tom Hardy Mayfield (3rd generation), who had been killed in a plane crash in 1938 and who had run the company for a long time.
 It consists of three varietals namely, Chardonnay, Shiraz and Pinot Noir.
-And "Sir James" honors James Hardy (* 1932, 4th generation), knighted by Queen Elizabeth with the Order of the British Empire.
+And with "Sir James" James Hardy (* 1932, 4th generation) is honored, which was knighted by Queen Elizabeth with the "Order of the British Empire".
 70 different red, white, rosé, sparkling and fortified wines are produced in Port wine style.
-By buying around 25 wineries and wineries Hardy developed into a multi "Hardy Wine Company".
-This was in 2003 owned by Constellation Brands and finally 2011 of Accolade Wines,
+By buying some 25 wineries and wineries Hardy developed into a multi "Hardy Wine Company".
+This was in 2003 owned by Constellation Brands and finally in 2011 of Accolade Wines,